Shuijing725/awesome-robot-social-navigation/README.md

 - [Conflict Avoidance in Social Navigation—a Survey](https://dl.acm.org/doi/full/10.1145/3647983), THRI 2024.

 ## Datasets and Benchmarks
+Note that lots of datasets or benchmarks are proposed as a part of individual papers.
+Here I did not include them, and only list works that solely focus on datasets or benchmarks.
 ### Real-world Datasets
 - [Experimental Analysis of Sample-Based Maps for Long-Term SLAM](https://journals.sagepub.com/doi/10.1177/0278364908096286), IJRR 2009.
 - [Long-term experiments with an adaptive spherical view representation for navigation in changing environments](https://www.researchgate.net/publication/215639692_Long-Term_Experiments_with_an_Adaptive_Spherical_View_Representation_for_Navigation_in_Changing_Environments), Robotics and Automation Systems 2011.